syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endhighlight %}
 {% endtabs %}

 N>  1.
-Updating page count makes use of the Word to PDF layout engine to calculate the page count in the document.
+Updating page count makes use of the Word to PDF layout engine that may lead to update incorrect page count due to its limitations.
 N>  2.
 In ASP.NET Core and Xamarin platforms, to update page count in a Word document we recommend you to use Word to PDF [assemblies](https://help.syncfusion.com/file-formats/docio/assemblies-required#converting-word-document-to-pdf) or [NuGet](https://help.syncfusion.com/file-formats/docio/nuget-packages-required#converting-word-document-to-pdf) as a reference in your application.